20 Most Extreme Adventures You Should Go On Before You Die

 The United States Triple Crown boasts scenic landscapes of:

 - California, Oregon, Washington, British Columbia (Pacific Crest Trail)

 - Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont, New Hampshire, Maine (Appalachian Trail)

 - New Mexico, Colorado, Wyoming, Idaho, Montana (Continental Divide Trail)

 If you’re in the U.S. and don’t know what to do – hike the nearly 8,000 miles of glorious triple crown trail; through some of the most beautiful wilderness on earth.

 Btw, if California is good for anything, it’s the hiking trails.

-At a peak elevation of 8,611 meters (28,251 ft) K2 Mountain is on nearly every extreme adventure top list.
+At a peak elevation of 8,611 meters (28,251 ft) the K2 Mountain is on nearly every “most extreme adventures” list out there.

 Bottleneck Couloir aka Abruzzi Spur, the most difficult ski slope on one of the most intense mountains on Earth, is sure to provide abundant adrenaline.